JunHyeongKim73/2019-2-OSS-L2/_posts/2019-12-02-FashioNet's-Solution-Process.markdown

 layout: post
 title:  "FashioNet's Solution Process"
 date:   2019-12-06 22:00:00
-description: new version of FashioNet that we are going to create.
+description: New version of FashioNet that we are going to create.
 ---

-## new version of FashioNet that we are going to create.
+## Mew version of FashioNet that we are going to create.

 We are willing to make a new verison of FashioNet by